GuilhermeRossato/node-deployment/README.md

     --help / -h           Display help text
-    --setup               Initialize and setup a project for automatic deployment (default) --config              Change settings and configure a project interactively --status / -s         Retrieve status information from the manager process --logs / -l           Print the latest log data continuously --instance / --app    Stream logs from the project instance process --start / --restart   Start or restart the manager process and display its status --shutdown            Stop the project instance process and the instance manager process --upgrade <path>      Fetch the deployment script source and write to a target file
+    --setup               Initialize and setup a project for automatic deployment (default) --config              Change settings and reconfigure projects
+    --status / -s         Retrieve status information from the manager process --logs / -l           Print and stream logs continuously --runtime / --app     Only stream logs from the project instance process --start / --restart   Start or restart the manager process and display its status --shutdown / --stop   Stop the project instance process and the instance manager process --upgrade <path>      Fetch the deployment script source and write to a target file

-The "--status" mode can be combined with "--restart" to restart the manager process.
-You can also use "--start" to only start the process if it is not running.
+The "--status" mode can be combined with "--restart" to restart the manager process and "--start" to only start the process if it is not running.

 ## Flags